Front of Yonge: Mallorytown

-The largest settlement area of the township is the Village of Mallorytown, founded by United Empire Loyalist Nathaniel Mallory.
-He came ashore at Mallorytown Landing in 1784, and later moved inland in search of better farmland.
+The largest settlement area of the township is the community of Mallorytown.
+It was founded by Nathaniel Mallory, a United Empire Loyalist who came to the area at Mallorytown Landing in 1784, and later moved inland in search of better farmland.

 This village is the site of Canada's first glassworks factory, which began in 1839, and closed in 1940.
 Only a few pieces of Mallorytown glass still exist, the most famous being the ‘Mallorytown Pitcher' which is on display at the Royal Ontario Museum.
 A reproduction of this piece is currently on display at the Mallory Coach House, an 1850s stone home which has been renovated and is open to visitors on weekends during the spring and summer months.

 Mallorytown Landing

 Mallorytown Landing is situated on the St. Lawrence River and is the location of the Visitor Centre for the Thousand Islands National Park, which comprises several ecologically important mainland properties and more than twenty islands between Kingston and Brockville.
 Established in 1904 as the first Canadian national park east of the Rockies, it is also the smallest of the national parks.

+During the War of 1812, Mallorytown Landing was a port for ships moving supplies and a blockhouse was built on nearby Chimney Island to defend the British supply line on the river (which is a National Historic Site of Canada today).

 History

 Front of Yonge is named for the Right Honourable Sir George Yonge, a British Secretary during the War of 1812.
-Officially designated as Front of Yonge in 1859 this township, the nearby Front of Escott and Front of Lansdowne were the only three municipalities with "Front" in their names because they all border the St. Lawrence river.
-Years later, both Escott and Lansdowne were assimilated into another municipality.
+The area was settled by many United Empire Loyalists after the American Revolutionary War, who also participated in the War of 1812.
+Officially designated as Front of Yonge in 1859, this township, along with the nearby Front of Escott and Front of Leeds and Lansdowne, were the only three municipalities with "Front" in their names because they all front the St. Lawrence River.
+Years later, both Escott and Leeds and Lansdowne were assimilated into the municipality of Leeds and the Thousand Islands.
 That left Front of Yonge the only township in Ontario with "Front" in its name.
-Also named after Sir George are Yonge Mills Road and Townline Road Escott Yonge in this township, as well as Yonge Street, the main arterial road in Toronto.

-The area was settled by a strong core of United Empire Loyalists after the American Revolutionary War who participated in the War of 1812.
-Mallorytown Landing was a port for ships moving supplies and a blockhouse was constructed on Chimney Island to protect the vessels.
-The chimney remains standing today as a National Historical site.
+In 1853, the Township of Yonge and Escott was divided into the Township of Front of Yonge and Escott and the Township of Rear of Yonge and Escott.
+A few years later in 1859, the Township of Front of Yonge and Escott was divided into the Township of Front of Yonge and the Township of Front of Escott.
+But in December 1888, these two townships were merged again into one municipality, named Township of Front of Yonge and Escott.
+In 1905, once more the united township was divided and the Township of Front of Yonge is separately incorporated.